ethereum/ethereum-org-website/src/content/glossary/index.md

 ### STARK {#stark}

-Scalable Transparent ARgument of Knowledge a type of a [zero-knowledge proof](#zk-proof).
+Short for "scalable transparent argument of knowledge", a STARK is a type of [zero-knowledge proof](#zk-proof).

 <DocLink to="/developers/docs/scaling/layer-2-rollups/#zk-rollups">
   Zero-knowledge Rollups